meetps/pytorch-semseg/README.md

   --batch_size     Batch Size
   --l_rate         Learning Rate
-  --feature_scale  Divider for # of features to use
+  --feature_scale  Divider for # of features to use --visdom         Show visualization(s) on visdom | False by default
 ```

 **To validate the model :**